-Even when sharing a family tree, the evolutionary roots of foxes and dogs branch in drastically different directions.
-Dogs are from the genus, canis, while foxes form the vulpes genus.
+While sharing a family tree, the evolutionary roots of foxes and dogs are drastically different.
+Dogs are from the genus Canis, while foxes form the Vulpes genus.

 Which is the most fox-like dog?

 That would be the Shibu Inu.
-Its story as the American Kennel Club tells it is that it arrived in the US in1954 for the first time.
+Its story, as the American Kennel Club tells it, is that it arrived in the US in1954 for the first time.
 And we owe thanks to that particular introduction to a military family.
 People find that to be rather fitting since it was during the 1950s that this canine was fighting for its life.
-The ravages of WWII almost annihilated this breed altogether.
+The ravages of WWII almost annihilated this breed.
 If you’d like to more about the beginning — and the aftermath — of its struggles, look it up.

 What makes a fox unlike my Buddy?

 Most foxes are predominantly very shy.
 Also, they only survive for 2-4 years in the wild.
-Additionally, they won’t make as good a canine companion as Buddy!
+Additionally, they won’t make as good a canine companion!